 • a passport with at least six months validity

-• a confirmed onward or return flight ticket
+• an onward or return flight ticket

 • a yellow fever vaccination certificate (if applicable).

 Singapore has severe penalties for illegal immigration and visa overstay, including fines, imprisonment and caning.

 You may need to present the card used to purchase your ticket at the airport check-in counter, or risk being refused boarding.
 Contact your airline for their requirements

 When you arrive and depart Singapore, you must scan your thumbprints.
 Children under six won't need to.
 Registering your thumbprints on the immigration counter BioScreen on arrival means you can use automated self-clearance for departure.

 If you have medication that's controlled in Singapore, you need an import permit to show on arrival.
 This may apply to available over-the-counter in Australia.
 More information:

 Fore information on work visas, check with the